-- 1) Locate relief valve on Back Gate Manifold (Operator's Manual page 18).
-It is between the Bundle Tensioning Valve and the Back Gate directional valve.
-It has a threaded stem that can be adjusted with an Allen wrench and has a hex jam nut to lock it in position. - 2) Increase the pressure setting of relief valve by loosening the jam nut and using an Allen wrench to turn threaded stem clockwise one full rotation.
+- 1) Locate Bundle Tensioning Valve on Back Gate Manifold (Outside Banding Box Manifold page 19). - 2) Increase the pressure setting of the valve by loosening the jam nut and turning the valve stem clockwise one full rotation.
 Then re-tighten the jam nut. - 3) Make another bundle and see if it is sufficiently tight.
 If not, repeat step 2.